juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

 Import a pre-configured custom mode specialized for building watsonx Orchestrate agents:

+>**NOTE**: IBM Bob Marketplace has a lot of pre-configured modes for IBM Bob IDE, including a mode for building watsonx Orchestrate agents.
+Unfortuntately, the marketplace is currently not available for non-IBMers but will be in the near future.
+This step will guide you on how to import a custom mode manually.

 1. Download the mode configuration file:
    - The file is located at: [wxo-agent-architect-export.yaml](files/wxo-agent-architect-export.yaml)